If you’ve booked your Southwest flight to Hawaii or are planning to in the coming months, your next step will be to figure out where you will stay.

 3. Grand Hyatt Kauai Resort & Spa

 The property has an award-winning restaurant, spa and pools with waterfalls, lazy river, water slide and seating nooks.

 HOT TIP: The daily Resort Fee of $35, which can add up quickly, is waived when you book with World of Hyatt award points (but not the points + cash options)!

 The hotel has a freshwater pool, poolside bar and cabanas, a Hawaiian-inspired restaurant and an evening Polynesian Dinner Show, which is definitely something you should experience when in Hawaii!

-A free night at the the Sheraton Princess Kaiulani is 35,000 Marriott Bonvoy points, though depending on peak or off-peak seasons, points can be lower and higher.
+A free night at the Sheraton Princess Kaiulani is 35,000 Marriott Bonvoy points (room rates from $245), though depending on peak or off-peak seasons, points can be lower and higher.

 Again, take advantage of the great perk with Marriott Bonvoy to redeem four nights and get the fifth night FREE!

-You can also book and pay for your room by combining cash and points if you don’t have enough points to help save on your Hawaiian vacation.
+You can also book and pay for your room by combining cash and points, if you don’t have enough points, to help save on your Hawaiian vacation.

-5. Holiday Inn Express Waikiki
+5. Holiday Inn Express Waikiki, an IHG hotel

 Another affordable points option on Oahu is the Holiday Inn Express Waikiki, which is actually the largest Holiday Inn Express in the Americas with almost 600 rooms and standing at 44 stories.

 On the fifth floor, there is an amazing Sky Deck with games like giant chess, mini golf, a video game room, shuffleboard, foosball and ping pong, and the hotel also has an outdoor pool and fitness center.

 The hotel is only three blocks from Waikiki Beach, two blocks from Luxury Row shopping and four blocks from the Hawaii Convention Center, and it comes with free breakfast, which is one of Cami’s suggestions in her 10 Hacks to Save BIG Money on Your Hawaii Vacation post.

 Rooms come with one or two beds, but unfortunately when booking with points, you don’t get to choose (though you can make a request); you sort of get what you get, which is not ideal.

-Cardholders also get a FREE fifth night when you book four award nights, and you also get a free night to use each year after your account’s yearly anniversary.
+Cardholders of the Premier card also get a FREE fourth night when you book three award nights, and you also get a free night to use each year after your account’s yearly anniversary.

 Will you choose any of these Hawaii hotels to book with points for your Hawaiian vacation?